-In the later seasons Malloy's personal vehicle is a tan AMC Matador coupe.
-In a few episodes he complains of it "needing to go into the shop".
-This issue plays a major part one episode from the last season.
-It's unusual that he has issues with the car, as AMC provided vehicles to the show.
+In the later seasons, Malloy's personal vehicle was a tan AMC Matador coupe.
+In a few episodes, he complains of it "needing to go into the shop".
+This issue plays a major part in one episode from the last season.
 See more »

 See more »

 At one point the opening credits changed from taking place during the day to taking place at night.
 See more »

 29 of 31 people found this review helpful.